Yoko11111111/Twitch-Token-Checker/README.md

 Disclaimer ⚠️

-    The automation of User Discord accounts also known as self-bots is a violation of Discord Terms of Service & Community guidelines and will result in your       account(s) being terminated.
+    The automation of User Twitch accounts also known as self-bots is a violation of Twitch Terms of Service & Community guidelines and will result in your account(s) being terminated.
 Discretion is adviced.
 I will not be responsible for your actions.

 Features ✅